ntampellini/TSCoDe/docs/introduction.rst

 for higher-level calculations.

-**NOTE: structures obtained from TSCoDe are not proper transition states (most of the times) but are often quite close.
+**NOTE: structures obtained from TSCoDe are not proper transition states (most of the times) but can be quite close.
 The program is intended to yield and rank poses, not TSs.
 In this way, the computational chemist can skip the error-prone phase of molecular embedding and proceed to the most appropriate higher-level calculation step.**